KenKundert/inform/README.rst

    FAIL: outrigger
    pass: signalman

-When the first message prints, the string 'pass:' will print in green.
-When the second message prints, the string 'FAIL:' prints in red.
+When the messages print, the 'pass:' will be green and 'FAIL:' will be red.

 The Color class has the concept of a colorscheme.
 There are three supported
 schemes: *None*, light, and dark.
 With *None* the text is not colored.
 In